 - Tip 1: Make sure you use a properly sharp knife when skinning the salmon.
-It’s super simple to slip the knife between the salmon and skin so long as the knife is sharp.
+It’s super simple to slip the knife between the fish and skin so long as the knife is sharp.

 - Tip 2: Get everything prepped before you begin cooking since it’s going to go fast!

 My favorite wines to have with salmon are full bodied white wines.
-I find that salmon pairs especially well with a well oaked chardonnay.
+I find that it pairs especially well with a well oaked chardonnay.
 These are the really big and buttery chardonnays.
 Other great choices are a French White Burgundy or an Italian Trebbiano.

 If you try my recipe for Salmon Piccata with a Lemon Caper Sauce, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 2 tbsp olive oil